Tuesday, September 22, 2020

 “And it’s Neopets like you who make me prefer sequestering myself in the Burrows!”
 Isengrim barked.
 “If you miserable lot think you’re going to get any leniency from my pack, you’re wrong!
 Give me my tribute!”

-The Ixi lowered his head into a charging position.
+The Ixi lowered his head into a charging posture.
 “I’m tired of being pushed around by the likes of you!
 Down with the king!” he bleated.
 “He’s naught but a tyrant and a marauder!”

 “Down with the king!” the chant rose from the other villagers.